 The much maligned, derided, ridiculed, and disdained All Terrain Armored Cargo Transport is here.
 When announced that it would come with a $300 price tag, there was a disturbance in the Force, as if millions of hard-core collectors cried out in terror… Well, thousands anyway.
 Maybe hundreds?
 OK, perhaps scores if we’re being really honest as to our numbers.

-The concern over the $300 price tag, while steep by any measure for a Hasbro toy, might have been somewhat mitigated if the features were to be awesome.
+The concern over the $300 price tag, while steep by any measure for a Hasbro toy, might have been somewhat mitigated if the features were going to be awesome.
 As details emerged, the community was split into different factions of hate.
 Many were angered by Hasbro’s audacity to release a toy that was not to scale with the beloved BAT-AT.
 Others were affronted by Hasbro’s impudence to include a gimmicky remote feature that would leave prospective owners with an immobile hunk of plastic once support for the controller app expired.
 And a certain few felt burned by Hasbro’s callousness to release a vehicle which would be ruined aesthetically with the inclusion of the dreaded Nerf feature.

 The four Horsemen of the Apocalypse: